christophstrasen/WorldObserver/docs/glossary.md

 ### Helper
 WorldObserver-provided convenience methods for common filtering and readability (example: `:squareHasCorpse()`, `:zombieHasTarget()`).

-### whereSquare / whereZombie
-Convenience operators that call your predicate with the record you care about (square record or zombie record).

 ### distinct(dimension, seconds)
 A WorldObserver stream operator that de-duplicates by a named dimension over an in-game time window (example: “once per square every 10 seconds”).